-Controls were selected as kidney transplant recipients from either living or deceased donor older than 18 years that underwent transplantation in this institution during the same follow-up period of the cases with no graft dysfunction unless concluded to be a DGF.
-We excluded patients that did not undergo transplantation in our institution.
-Elimination criteria were an incomplete follow-up or a follow-up period of fewer than three months.
+Controls were selected as kidney transplant recipients from either living or deceased donor older than 18 years that underwent transplantation at our institution during the same followup period of the cases with no graft dysfunction unless concluded to be a DGF.
+We excluded patients who did not undergo transplantation at our institution.
+Exclusion criteria were an incomplete followup or a followup period of fewer than three months.